How to Balance the Painful (Vata) Period

 - Less frequent stools, hard stools, or occasional constipation

 - Difficulty going to sleep or sleep disturbances

-- Start with Healthy Vata for a combination of herbs that will nourish and hydrate the reproductive tissues.
+- Use herbs.
+Start with Healthy Vata for a well-rounded formula that will nourish and hydrate the reproductive tissues.
 You may add shatavari with ashwagandha for supplemental nourishment.
-Combine these herbs with Vata Digest to improve the digestabilit of the herbs and pacify vata.
+Combine these herbs with Vata Digest to improve the digestibility of the herbs and for added balance.